-- 31.1 The Register of members of the Council of Governors shall list the names of Governors, their category of membership of the Council of Governors and an address through which they may be contacted which may be the Secretary. - 31.2 The Secretary shall keep a register of interests of members of the Council of Governors which shall contain the names of each Governor, whether he has declared any interest, and if so, the interest declared. - 31.3 The register of governors' interests will be available to the public and the Chairman will take reasonable steps to bring the existence of the register of interests to the attention of the local population and to publicise arrangements for viewing it.
+31.1 The Register of members of the Council of Governors shall list the names of Governors and their category of membership of the Council of Governors.

+- 31.2 The Secretary shall keep a register of interests of members of the Council of Governors which shall contain the names of each Governor, whether they have declared any interest, and if so, the interest declared. - 31.3 The register of governors' interests will be available to the public and the Chair will take reasonable steps to bring the existence of the register of interests to the attention of the local population and to publicise arrangements for viewing it.
 Copies or extracts of the register of interests must be provided to members of the trust free of charge and within a reasonable time period of the request.
-A reasonable charge may be imposed on non- members for copies or extracts of the register of interests. - 31.4 In establishing, maintaining, updating and publicising the register of interests, the trust shall comply with all guidance issued from time to time by Monitor.
-The details of governors' interests recorded in the register of interests will be kept up to date by means of a regular review as necessary by the Chairman or Secretary during which any changes of interests recently declared will be incorporated.
+A reasonable charge may be imposed on non- members for copies or extracts of the register of interests. - 31.4 In establishing, maintaining, updating and publicising the register of interests, the trust shall comply with all guidance issued from time to time by NHS England.
+The details of governors' interests recorded in the register of interests will be kept up to date by means of a regular review as necessary by the Chair or Secretary during which any changes of interests recently declared will be incorporated.